some1one/typescript-util-types/README.md

 # typescript-util-types
-collection of commonly used types that are not built-ins
+A collection of commonly used types that are not built-ins